Long-Term Treatments for MS

 The first three long-term treatments for multiple sclerosis (MS) became available in the early to mid 1990s and were dubbed the "A-B-C" drugs because of their brand names: Avonex®, Betaseron®, and Copaxone®.
 These are interferon beta-1a, interferon beta-1b, and glatiramer acetate, respectively.
 Another interferon, Rebif® (interferon beta-1a), was added to the list of approved treatments in 2002.
 This is the same drug as Avonex, but is injected differently and in more frequent and higher doses.
 In 2009, Extavia® (interferon beta-1b) was also approved.
 This is the same medicinal product as Betaseron and is given in the same doses, but is marketed under a different brand name and by a different pharmaceutical company.

-All five of these disease-modifying therapies (DMTs) are approved by the Food and Drug Administration (FDA) for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for "clinically isolated syndrome" (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.
+All six of these disease-modifying therapies (DMTs) are approved by the Food and Drug Administration (FDA) for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for "clinically isolated syndrome" (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.